calokat/vk-demos/readme.md

 ## Building

-- Make sure you have the Volkan SDK for your platform.
+- Make sure you have the Vulkan SDK for your platform.
 - GLFW is included as a submodule in this package.
 However, for Linux systems it is recommended to install `glfw-devel` or equivalent since that will also install all of the X11 headers that GLFW needs.

 ```